 - reduced mobility and discomfort when moving, including limping

-As well as exercises that can be done at home, gentle swimming and cycling can be beneficial to improve strength and prevent hip flexor strain.
+In addition to exercises that can be done at home, gentle swimming and cycling can be beneficial for improving strength and preventing hip flexor strain.

 Warming up muscles before beginning exercises will help to ensure they are ready to be stretched and may prevent further straining.